Self-hosted Forgejo runner in Kubernetes

 # Pull docker image(s) even if already present

-# Rebuild docker image(s) even if already present
+# Rebuild local docker image(s) even if already present

 host: